vifi2021/run_orbslam3_zed2/README.md

 # Running ORB-SLAM3 with ZED2 RGBD+imu data
-This is a memo on how to run orbslam3 with zed2 data supported mode:
+This is a memo on how to run orbslam3 with data (images and IMU data) collected on ZED2 Camera.

+Supported mode:
 - RGBD
 - Stereo
 - Stereo-Inertial